muratkeremozcan/books/aws/Burning-Monk/Testing-Serverless-Apps/README.md

 ### Choreography vs Orchestration (communication between microservices)

-Controller process that orchestrates everything vs every component makes its own decisions based on a contract.
+Every component makes its own decisions based on a contract vs a controller process that orchestrates everything.

 Choreography approach with events: